Silent Ethos in Corporate Sphere

 Finally, be rest assured that nobody is out to get you so keep your reaction in check.
 Most times, you are repaid the vibes that you give.
 Don’t go about thinking that your boss is witch-hunting you.
 Even if he or she is overtly demanding or assumingly unkind towards you, don’t allow it get to you that you may be prompted to misbehave in return.
 As much as possible let your heart be void of guile.
 For instance, one of my junior colleagues was sent on an errand during a meeting.
 I guess it got on his negative side and his reaction reflected it and everyone in the meeting noticed.
 He later sent me a message to apologize for his reaction and I prompted him to apologize to another senior colleague which he did.

 This life is a field of lessons.
-In order to progress in this field of life, you need to keep getting better in professional competence and in character.
-And the tips I shared with you today can help in the quest of getting better.
+In order to progress in this field, you need to keep getting better in professional competence and in character.
+And the tips shared with you in this blog post can help in the quest of getting better.

 Hope you had a good read.
 Do you have more tip(s) to share with us?
 Kindly do so in the comment section.
 Thank you for reading and feel free to share the link with your folks that you want to see them get better.
 Have a lovely weekend.
 Je t’aime mon ami🤗🤗🤗